 Ten years and two months ago, I was a 14-year-old geek sitting in the backseat of my father’s pickup truck.
 My father drove my family and I back from our annual summer vacation from Wisconsin while I blasted Metallica in my CD player and read the Star Tribune.
-That was when I came across the trade that sent Latrell Sprewell to Minnesota.
+That was when I learned about the trade that sent Latrell Sprewell to Minnesota.

-Some of my earliest memories involving the Timberwolves came from reading newspapers in the backseat of the trucks my family took our road trips with, one of them being nearly 20 years ago when I heard about Isaiah Rider’s drug abuse.
-I tried reading about it from the newspaper, but it was pointless.
-I was only five years old and either eventually or already mispronounced every name in NBA Live 95.
+Some of my earliest memories involving the Timberwolves came from those situations, reading newspapers in the backseat of the trucks my family took our road trips with.
+One other memory was nearly 20 years ago when I tried to read about Isaiah Rider’s drug abuse.
+I say tried reading because, despite the effort, it was pointless.
+I was only five years old and, looking back, I mispronounced so many words, especially names of players in NBA Live 95.

-I could only hear my father’s version of the story, which happened to be filled with “bad words” as I looked at the picture of Rider’s mugshot in the newspaper.
+I could only hear my father’s version of the story about Rider, which happened to be filled with “bad words” as I looked at the picture of his mugshot in the newspaper.
 This is the guy that won the slam dunk contest, I thought, he’s really good and his name reminds me of riding bikes but he does drugs and my father hates him.
 It was my first of several experiences with pessimism in Minnesota sports.
 I cried.

-Back then, I had a fascination with high-players who were enigmas.
-Their inconsistent performances on and off the court, despite immense talent, might have left something to be desired but it’s what both intrigued me and drove my father crazy.
+Back then, I had a fascination with high-profiled players who were enigmas.
+Their inconsistent performances on and off the court, despite immense talent, may have left something to be desired but it’s what both intrigued me and drove my father crazy.
 Rasheed Wallace was my favorite, but Sprewell was right up there.
-Stephon Marbury was at the bottom, but the Wolves got Terrell Brandon and, in the summer of 2003, Sam Cassell to erase our memories of a young, rising point guard who didn’t want to play in Minnesota.
+Stephon Marbury was at the bottom, but the Wolves got Terrell Brandon and, in the summer of 2003, Sam Cassell to erase memories of a young, rising point guard who didn’t want to play in Minnesota.

 Sprewell had the worst season of his career and hasn’t played another game since.
 I couldn’t believe he came to Minnesota and I couldn’t believe the way he left.
 My father did, only because he experienced a tumultuous departure so many years before.
 I recently asked him if he still remembers Rider.

 “Pain in the ass,” he says.
 The frustration in his voice and immediacy in his response made me laugh.
-It’s like Rider’s and Sprewell’s troubles that drove him crazy so many years ago happened only yesterday, their stays in Minnesota was short-lived, to put my father’s complaints about them in the politest way possible.
+It’s like Rider’s and Sprewell’s troubles that drove him crazy so many years ago happened only yesterday.
+Their stays in Minnesota were short-lived, to put my father’s complaints about them in the politest way possible.

 The Timberwolves’ 2006 season wouldn’t be any better for my father.
 Ricky Davis would be traded to Minnesota.
 I couldn’t help but complain too, but only because the news of Davis’ arrival wasn’t as weird, confusing and exciting as when another polarizing scorer came to town 30 months earlier.